 Jamaica’s St. Mary’s Preparatory & Pontiac’s Rogers Elementary 4th Grade Classes

 The project began with Links meeting with St. Mary’s 4th grade teachers and Principal Taylor for a program overview.
 The discussion centered around the logistics of student pen pal letters being submitted through the internet.
 Within the next few days teachers would secure permission slips.
-Principal Taylor felt that the Pen Pal Program would support students when they take their state test in June.
+Principal Taylor felt that the Pen Pal Program would support students when they take their state test.

 Links photographed the 58 students in the two 4th grade classes so that students at St Mary’s Prep and Rogers Elementary could each receive a picture of their pen pal.
 There was a pre-project evaluation administered and Pen Pal Lessons were presented.